FinndropStudios/TYPO3-docker-boilerplate/README.md

 ## How to

 Just download and unzip or clone this repository.
 Open your favourite Terminal and navigate to the boilerplate's folder.
-Run `./boil.sh` to strat the configuration of your container.
+Run `./boil.sh` to start the configuration of your container.
 Follow the steps and you're done.

 ## Further information